devopsrudr/Quote-App-Generator/README.md

 #Hello there, welcome to the Quote-Generating-App.
 In this project, I build an app that generates a Quote using an API ,using only HTML5, CSS3 & JS to build this project.

+Advance css animation is used to make the header  changing color every time.

 Here, I use RandomQuoteGenerator API to get the quote every moment when clicking the generate button.